spMohanty/RogiRL/README.md

 ## Available Configurations

-You can instantiate a RogiSim enviornment with the following configuration options
+You can instantiate a RogSim enviornment with the following configuration options

 ``` python